If youโ€™re building modern web applications in .NET, understanding ASP.NET MVC architecture is not optionalโ€”itโ€™s foundational.

 }

-Step 3: Create Views
+Step 3: Create the Views

 @model IEnumerable<Book>